 Brent Herbert, Co-Chair – Development Committee.
 Brent is a Vice President at Nomura Securities in New York, where he focuses on Structured Products Sales.
 Prior to joining Nomura, Brent spent two years in the Rotational Analyst program at JP Morgan Chase.
 Brent Received a BS in Finance from Lehigh University, and is an MBA Candidate (2016) at Columbia University.

 Stephanie Orphan, Co-Chair – Programming Committee.
 Stephanie is the Director of Publisher Relations at Portico, based in New York City and Princeton, New Jersey.
 Stephanie is responsible for maintaining and expanding publisher participation in the Portico preservation service to ensure ongoing growth and sustainability of the Portico archive.
-Prior to joining Portico, Stephanie was editor-in-chief of College & Research Libraries News at the Association of College & Research Libraries, responsible for the ACRL web site and e-learning program, at the Museum of Broadcast Communications in Chicago, and as assistant director for information services in the University of Chicago’s Career & Placement Services.
-Stephanie holds an M.S. in library & information science from the University of Illinois at Urbana-Champaign and was a member of the first cohort of the LEEP online ed program.
-She also holds an M.A. in literary studies from the University of Wisconsin-Milwaukee.
+Prior to joining Portico, Stephanie was editor-in-chief of College & Research Libraries News at the Association of College & Research Libraries and responsible for the ACRL web site and e-learning program; archives director at the Museum of Broadcast Communications in Chicago; and assistant director for information services in the University of Chicago’s Career & Placement Services.
+Stephanie holds an M.S. in library & information science from the University of Illinois at Urbana-Champaign and an M.A. in literary studies from the University of Wisconsin-Milwaukee.

 Laura Brennan.
 Laura is a teacher at Explore Schools where she teaches social studies and small-group literacy intervention to middle schoolers.
 Prior to joining Explore, Laura worked for Facilities Maintenance Operations at Harvard University as an operations manager in charge of campus event administration, residential facility maintenance and an undergraduate training program focused on workplace and managerial skills.
 In addition to her experience in education and operations, Laura’s professional interests include the intersection of nonprofits with education and social work, particularly in regard to strategy and logistics.
 Laura graduated with a B.A. in History from Harvard and is a graduate of the Harvard Graduate School of Education’s Undergraduate Teacher Education Program.